pkgdown/header.html

 # Pool CTSSs and call unidirectional tag clusters

-ctss_pooled <- CAGEfightR::calcPooled(ctss, inputAssay = "counts.noSingletons")
+inputAssay = "counts.noSingletons")

-ctss_pooled <- subset(ctss_pooled, score > 0)
+ctss_clean_pooled <- subset(ctss_clean_pooled, score > 0)

-TCs <- CAGEfightR::clusterUnidirectionally(ctss_pooled)
+TCs <- CAGEfightR::clusterUnidirectionally(ctss_clean_pooled)

 # Call divergent loci